openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 * [single-image-super-resolution-1032](../../../models/intel/single-image-super-resolution-1032/README.md) enhances the resolution of the input image by a factor of 4.
 * [single-image-super-resolution-1033](../../../models/intel/single-image-super-resolution-1033/README.md) enhances the resolution of the input image by a factor of 3.
 * [text-image-super-resolution-0001](../../../models/intel/text-image-super-resolution-0001/README.md) - a tiny model to 3x upscale scanned images with text.

-For `deblurring` user can use [deblurgan-v2](../../../models/public/deblurgan-v2/README.md) - generative adversarial network for single image motion deblurring.

 For `jpeg_restoration` user can use [fbcnn](../../../models/public/fbcnn/README.md) - flexible blind convolutional neural network for JPEG artifacts removal.